isbadawi/isbadawi.github.io/source/_posts/2013-04-29-writing-a-code-coverage-tool.markdown

 This should be good.
 Conceptually, it's simpler than handling every statement separately.
 Unfortunately, the visitor machinery in javaparser doesn't seem to have a mechanism for writing a single method that handles all kinds of expressions.
-The ugly, clumsy way around this is to write an `visit` method for every different kind of expression, which looks like this:
+The ugly, clumsy way around this is to write a `visit` method for every different kind of expression, which looks like this:

 ```java Instrumenting expressions.